Ergastulum

-An ergastulum (plural: ergastula) was a Roman building used to hold in chains dangerous slaves or to punish other slaves.
+An ergastulum (plural: ergastula) was a Roman workhouse building used as a type of factory with slaves held in chains or to punish slaves.
 The ergastulum was usually built as a deep, roofed pit below ground level, large enough to allow the slaves to work within it, and containing narrow spaces in which they slept.
 Ergastula were common structures on all slave-using farms (latifundia).
 The etymology is disputed between two possible Greek roots: ergasterios "workshop" and ergastylos "pillar to which slaves are tethered."

+Augustus instituted inspections of ergastula because travelers were being illegally seized and held in them.
 The ergastulum was made illegal during the reign of Hadrian as part of a series of reforms to improve conditions for slaves.